 Apple is a household name in the United States.
 Although the company is generally tied to the iPhone, it offers a wide array of high-tech products, including smartphones, tablets, and computers.

-With a market cap of around $2 trillion, Apple is one of the largest companies in the world, and if the past is any indication of the future, continued innovation will only further serve to solidify that position.
+With a market cap of more than $2 trillion, Apple is one of the largest companies in the world, and if the past is any indication of the future, continued innovation will only further serve to solidify that position.

 Each year Apple releases a new iPhone, offering up a few unique features that the previous model of the smartphone didn’t offer.
 However, with price tags nearing and above $1,000, most iPhone owners don’t update their phone every year.
 Instead, many wait until the feature differences are so big between the version they currently own and the latest version that it’s worth the big price tag for them to upgrade.